-Do not hesitate to turn to schools throughout America, and especially to take Chinese classes in Boston or Chinese classes in Chicago!
+Do not hesitate to turn to schools throughout America, and especially to take Chinese classes in Boston!

 CLA teachers represent the highest standards in the industry.
 All CLA teachers hold at least a Master’s degree from prestigious US universities, with the majority having over 5 years of experience in teaching Chinese.

 CLA emphasizes “Illustrating, Interacting and Inspiring” in the teaching philosophy and pursues “Efficiency and Happiness” in the teaching practices.
 At Chinese Language Academy, you will learn the language in a brand new way for your success in today’s global economy.

 South Bay Chinese School is the only non-profit school in the South Bay area which has been serving the community since 1971.
 It dedicates itself to providing a nurturing and stimulating environment for students to learn the Chinese language while striving to instill an awareness of Chinese heritage, and provide bridging programs to introduce Chinese culture to the community in an effort to build understanding of all cultures.

 Find out how you can take Chinese classes in Chicago!

 Los Angeles Chinese Cultural Center (LACCC) was founded in 2005 in the Hollywood area to enrich the community by providing various Chinese cultural programs for all ages.
 Their Mandarin classes are for children ages 4 and up and adults.